Special Offer Limited Time: 15% Off Your First Service Offer ends soon

 Brown-Banded Cockroach

-Prefers warm, dry areas and hides in furniture, behind pictures, and in electronics.
+Prefers warm, dry areas; hides in furniture and electronics.

 Identify Your Pest